At a glance

 Pack a picnic for a scenic lunchtime boat ride

-Stroll the promenade and feel the fresh mountain air
+Stroll along the promenade and feel the fresh mountain air

 Destinations in Cadenabbia